felixreverett/wildfawn/README.md

 - pointers - an egregious disregard for functional programming practices :)
     - I've been using these a bit to improve my understanding of pointers, but I've pulled back a little because I prefer pure functions.
 - clean method signatures (see crawler.go)
+- Golang error logging and handling - returning helpful error messages at all failpoints in a function (real ones call them methods) in the same format.
+Helps debug, but also just feels clean.